 Serve with Us Through Social Concerns

-St. John Neumann is a faith community centered in Prayer and Eucharist.
+St. John Neumann is a faith community centered in Eucharist and Prayer.
 An integral part of our parish mission is our Social Concerns.
 Social Concerns has two parts, advocacy and service.
 Advocacy calls us to be aware of the poor and the issues they face.
 Service calls us to reach out to those in need.
 Pope Francis has reminded us that as Christians we are all called to serve the poor.
 Jesus taught us that “Whatever you do for one of these least brothers of mine, you did for me.”
 Matthew 25:40

 Social Concerns is open to everyone in the St. John Neumann community.
-Families, teens, single, married, working, retired – everyone is welcome and encouraged to help in whatever way they can.

 As part of advocacy, Social Concerns tries to raise awareness about the principles of Catholic Social Teaching.
 We have speakers about such topics as immigration, refugees, human trafficking, and fair trade.
 Our Social Concerns Book Club reads and discusses books on social issues like Laudato Si, Pope Francis’ encyclical on the care of the earth.
 Once a month Fair Trade Coffee is sold after all the Masses.
 This is to raise awareness of how paying a just price for coffee can improve the lives of small farmers around the world.
 We also serve Fair Trade coffee at parish functions such as our fish frys and coffee and donuts.